curv3d/curv/docs/Theory.rst

 ========
 Blending is an inexpensive SDF operation producing results that look a lot like convolution.
-A blended union takes two shapes, plus a "blending kernel", smoothing out the interior corners created by the union.
-A blended intersection takes two shapes plus a blending kernel, smoothing out exterior corners created by the intersection.
+A blended union takes two shapes, plus a "blending kernel", adding a "fillet" to interior corners created by the union.
+A blended intersction takes two shapes plus a blending kernel, rounding away material from exterior corners created by the intersection.
 There is also blended difference.

-A blending kernel is a pair of related functions that map two distance values onto a distance value, replacing ``min`` and ``max`` in the standard implementation of ``union`` and ``intersection``.
 Here are some blending kernels coded by ``MERCURY.sexy``, a demoscene group:

 Round: